luigi-asprino/framester-conceptnet/README.md

 # Framester-ConceptNet

+This repository contains:
+* A tool for transforming ConceptNet's CSV [dumps](https://github.com/commonsense/conceptnet5/wiki/Downloads#assertions) in NQUADS.

 ## ConceptNet Refactor

-This repository contains:
-* A script that serialises a ConceptNet's CSV [dump](https://github.com/commonsense/conceptnet5/wiki/Downloads#assertions) as follows.
+ConceptNet Refactor is a tool that enables to transform a ConceptNet's CSV [dump](https://github.com/commonsense/conceptnet5/wiki/Downloads#assertions) as follows.

 INPUT (CSV FORMAT)